yyyyannisz/Interactive-Lab-Hub/Lab 6/README.md

 **1. Project Description**
 - What does it do?
 Why interesting?
 User experience?

+Our project is an online Rock–Paper–Scissors game that allows multiple players to play together in real time using MQTT messaging between Raspberry Pis.
+Each Pi represents a player and publishes their chosen move (rock, paper, or scissors) to the shared MQTT broker.
+The host Pi collects all moves, determines the winner, and broadcasts the results back to all players.

+This setup transforms a simple hand game into a distributed interactive system, enabling fast, low-latency gameplay that outperforms typical video-call-based interactions.
+By transmitting lightweight text messages instead of video streams, the game ensures smooth, synchronized rounds among players and demonstrates the power of MQTT for real-time, multi-device coordination.

 **2. Architecture Diagram**
 - Hardware, connections, data flow
 - Label input/computation/output

 **3. Build Documentation**
 - Photos of each Pi + sensors
 - MQTT topics used
 - Code snippets with explanations

 **4. User Testing**
 - **Test with 2+ people NOT on your team**